 2. Cash-Back Rewards

-All members are eligible for a Sam’s Club Mastercard, which offers a whopping 5% in cash-back rewards on gas purchases, including the club’s already-discounted fuel, in the United States and Puerto Rico.
+All members are eligible for a Sam’s Club Mastercard, which offers a whopping 5% in Sam’s Cash rewards on gas purchases, including the club’s already-discounted fuel, in the United States and Puerto Rico.

 Say you put $100 in your tank a month.
 That’s $60 per year straight back in your pocket on gas alone, more than paying for the cost of your basic membership.

-You’ll also earn 3% cash back on dining and travel purchases, and 1% back on almost everything else.
-You can earn a maximum of $5,000 in cash back per calendar year.
+You’ll also earn 3% cash back on dining and travel purchases.
+Plus members also earn 3% on Sam’s Club purchases, while Club members earn 1% back on almost everything else.
+You can earn a maximum of $5,000 in Sam’s Cash per calendar year.

 Additionally, members who upgrade to Plus receive $10 for every $500 they spend, up to $500 annually, through Sam’s Cash Rewards program.